deep-nlp-spring-2020/bert-distillation/README.md

 ![codestyle](https://github.com/PUSSYMIPT/bert-distillation/workflows/CI/badge.svg?branch=master&event=push)

+## Main repo and feature works

+Main repo can be found [here](https://github.com/PUSSYMIPT/bert-distillation).

+#### Feature Works

+Soon will come catalyst 20.6 update with some core changes and LanguageModelingDataset (which was contributed by me).
+So the main repo will be updated.

+## Post

+Also, probably soon, I will publish my post about my project on medium (in pytorch blog).
+Here is a draft [link](https://medium.com/@nikitabalagansky/bert-distillation-with-catalyst-c6f30c985854).
+Thanks to Sergey Kolesnikov from catalyst-team for promotion.

+Feel free to propose something new for this project.

+## Folders

 1. `bin` - bash files for running pipelines
 2. `configs` - just place configs here
 3. `docker` - project Docker files for pure reproducibility